 I call the baby ‘he’ or ‘she’ at different times, just for variation.

 I address the mother as ‘you’ and talk about women and mothers because I want to recognise and validate the important work women do as mothers.
-If you identify as non-female and are carrying a baby, you are also taking part in this important work.
+If you identify as queer or trans and are carrying a baby, you are of course doing the same important work.
 I am learning about trans-gender parenting – I’m in favour of love and of nurturing babies however possible.